 Who are the tutors?

-OWL tutors are UW Colleges students who have received an "A" in English 102, have been recommended by their instructors, and have undergone extensive tutor training.
+OWL tutors are UW branch campus students who have received an "A" in English 102, have been recommended by their instructors, and have undergone extensive tutor training.

 The OWL tutors are happy to share their insight into writing with you and will try to formulate a thorough and useful response to your draft.
 Please note, however, that they are not magicians, nor do they know absolutely everything about writing.
 The OWL can, perhaps, best be viewed as a way to get a very good peer response to your writing.

 At this point, only students enrolled at one of the two-year UW branch campuses may use the OWL.
 The student must know how to use e-mail and check it regularly in order to receive a response.

 - The OWL tutors will not rewrite your papers for you.

 - They will not repair your mechanical errors.